What is a user story and why does it matter?

 • A complete backlog supports roadmap planning and stakeholder alignment

 Think of your backlog as a living product specification.
 It evolves as you learn, but always represents your best current understanding of what users need.
+This is the foundation of a strong PRD - stories give it structure and specificity.

 Sprint planning selects which stories the team will commit to delivering in the upcoming sprint.
 Well-refined stories with clear acceptance criteria enable the team to estimate accurately, identify dependencies, and commit with confidence to a realistic sprint goal.